mdaxc6/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
 Climate analysis in python using sqlalchemy, pandas, and matplotlib.
+As well as a simple API using Flask.